SeminiRathnayaka/SeminiRathnayaka/README.md

 ---

-## 🧠 About Me
+##  About Me

-I'm a first-year BHIT student at Gampaha Wikramarachchi University of Indigenous Medicine, Sri Lanka — and I'm building AI that actually helps the people medicine often forgets.

-My goal is to become a **Robotics AI Engineer** and create specialized AI for the healthcare field.
-I work at the intersection of computer vision, speech, and human-centered design — building tools for elders who can't read reports, children who can't do therapy the normal way, and patients who can't speak.
+I'm N.Semini Yashodya Rathnayaka.
+A healthcare AI builder from Sri Lanka , currently in my first year of studying Health Information
+& Technology.

+I build at the intersection of AI, computer vision, and human-centered design.
+Not because it's trending but because I've seen what happens when technology doesn't reach the people who need it most.

+Every project I build has a real purpose behind it.
+And I'm just getting started.

 I believe technology should serve everyone — not just those who are already comfortable.

 ---

-## 💡 What Drives Me
+##  What Drives Me

 > *"I build technology for the people normal technology forgets."*
 > — N.S.
 Yashodya Rathnayaka

 Every project I build has a real human behind it.
-A Sri Lankan grandmother confused by her own medical report.
-A deaf patient in a hospital who can't communicate with a nurse.
-A child with paralysis who can't do physiotherapy because it isn't fun.
-These are not edge cases — they are people.
-And they deserve good technology too.
+For everyone for us for you!

 ---

-## 🚀 Featured Projects
+##  Featured Projects

-### 🧠 Orayan AI — Medical Report Explainer
+### 🧠 ORAYAN AI — Medical Report Explainer
 *Making healthcare understandable for every Sri Lankan*

 - Explains complex medical reports in **Sinhala and simple English**